A random, ranty, sweary collection of thoughts and feelings that I captured at various points across my redundancy journey.

 -

 Picture the scene: you ace the first few stages of a process, and get told as much via the hiring manager.
 You score very highly on leadership and values.
-Confidence is good — not cocky, but certainly not low.
+Confidence is good, not cocky, but certainly not low.
 You go into a pair-programming test and see that there are three other people on the call.

 You do the hour-long test, riddled with nerves; you get most things working.
-The test wasn’t perfect, but you had an hour, and for brevity you use an
+The test wasn’t perfect, but you had an hour, and for brevity you use

-:anyand a test not mocking something correctly.In a one-hour tech test, with three people on the call — one leading, one pairing, and one who I still don’t know what the fuck he was doing there — they deemed me not good enough and discarded all the previous positive feedback.
+anyand a test not mocking something correctly.In a one-hour tech test, with three people on the call (one leading, one pairing, and one who I still don’t know what the fuck he was doing there) they deemed me not good enough and discarded all the previous positive feedback.
 I gave some pretty scathing feedback in return.
 I felt it was unfair and unjust.
 Still do.

 So why am I writing this?

-Because along the way, over those six months, all of the folks involved introduced fear, doubt, and anxiety into my life — ranking me on a small window of opportunity, in a very opaque and often outdated and drawn-out process.
+Because along the way, over those six months, all of the folks involved introduced fear, doubt, and anxiety into my life, ranking me on a small window of opportunity, in a very opaque and often outdated and drawn-out process.

-And before you think “wow, how cocky is Chris” — let’s be fair: it’s absolutely both parties.
+And before you think “wow, how cocky is Chris”, let’s be fair: it’s absolutely both parties.
 I’m not without blame and not infallible in all this.
-Letting skills lapse due to leadership roles, maybe not prepping enough — fair.
+Letting skills lapse due to leadership roles, maybe not prepping enough.
+Fair.
 But interviewers and businesses are equally, if not slightly more, to blame.

 Unrealistic expectations in a very short amount of time.
 Not taking a person’s history and complete experience into account.
 Inexperienced interviewers.
 And probably the biggest one: not looking at the complete interview picture across all stages.